Getting remarried? Add these 6 financial tasks to your to-do list

 In addition, the beneficiaries of pensions and life insurance policies should also be updated.

-Also, if you want your children from a previous marriage to take ownership of a particular asset at your death instead of your wife, it can take some extra planning.
+Also, if you want your children from a previous marriage to take ownership of a particular asset at your death instead of your spouse, it can take some extra planning.

 If you don’t plan properly, you could die and have your spouse not sharing with your kids or vice versa.